Boone Fire Department reminds residents 'Learn the Sounds of Fire Safety' during Fire Prevention Week

 “We want everyone in the household to participate in this year’s campaign and test smoke and carbon monoxide detectors,” Burleson said.
 “This will ensure all members of the family know the sounds these devices make and what they mean.
 Please take time now to replace your batteries and test your alarms.”

-In October, Boone Fire Department will provide fun learning materials for pre-K through 8th grade students at schools in the Boone Fire district to support this year’s Fire Prevention Week campaign, “Learn the Sounds of Fire Safety.”
+In October, Boone Fire Department will provide fun learning materials for pre-K through 8th grade students at schools in the Boone Fire district to support this year’s Fire Prevention Week campaign.
 Parents are encouraged to review these materials and participate in the fun activities included in the literature with their children.

 (0) comments